GManage/Twitter-COVID-19-Sentiment-Analysis/README.md

 - Questions they hope to answer with the data
 - Description of the data exploration phase of the project
 - Description of the analysis phase of the project

+## Challenges and Limitations
+- Some members ran into issues with gaining Academic Twitter accounts to be able to access the Twitter API
+- After gaining access to tweets our original goal of using the location of tweets was not possible due to most tweets not having geotag data
+- Twitter data was very limited to Date
+- Ran into natural learning sentiment problem (i.e. “I hate anti-vaxxers”) Machine learning logic paradox
+Using academic accounts only allows 7 days of tweets.
+Not getting live data due to a scholar account Using Kaggle Dataset August 21st
+Running into sentiment